ammarhakim/gkyl-doc/source/postgkyl/install.rst

 ================

 There are two options for getting Postgkyl.
-The first option is to clone the source code and the second is to get the `Conda
-<https://conda.io/miniconda.html>`_ package.
-The first option has an
-advantage of always having the most up-to-date version and is generally required for people that want to contribute to the code.
-On the other hand, the later option literally requires a single ``conda`` command.
+The first option is to get the `Conda <https://conda.io/miniconda.html>`_ package and the second is ti clone the source code repository.
+The first option is preferred for the majority of users as it requires literally a single Conda command.
+What is more, Conda is already the suggested way of installing the dependencies.
+On the other hand, the later option has an advantage of always having the most up-to-date version and is generally required for users that want to contribute to the code.

-Note that it is not advisable to have both versions present on a single machine as it may lead to unexpected behavior.

 Installing with Conda (preferred)
 ---------------------------------